 It's easy for marketers to get caught up in the contours of their different channels.
 After all, each channel has a distinct personality, its own objectives, governance considerations and content requirements.
-And part marketing professionals specialization is the ability to understand what will play well on social platforms such as TikTok and Instagram, compared to search, display, and CTV among others as well as their own digital assets.
+And part of marketing professionals' specialization is the ability to understand what will play well on social platforms such as TikTok and Instagram, compared to search, display and CTV among others as well as their own digital assets.

 But placing too much attention on the channels themselves often distracts marketers from their true focus: the customer.
-When marketers' orientation is rooted in customer knowledge and understanding, they are better equipped to reach those customers across all touchpoints and better able to compound their efforts by integrating paid media.
+When marketers' orientation is rooted in customer knowledge and understanding, they are better equipped to reach those customers across all touchpoints and multiply their efforts across channels.

-Many marketing teams are designed to focus on over channels rather than customers with each team having different and sometimes conflicting goals.
-There is an omni-channel strategy talent gap where most teams have knowledge around either paid or owned channels, not both.
+Many marketing teams are designed to focus on channels rather than customers, with each team having different and sometimes conflicting goals.
+There is an omnichannel strategy talent gap where most teams have knowledge around either paid or owned channels, not both.

 The surest way to wreck an integration initiative is to have marketing teams row in different directions.
-This can happen due to poor communication (something we'll address below), but within many organizations, there's an even bigger problem: team success is measured according to channel-specific performance benchmarks.
+This can happen due to poor communication, but within many organizations, there's an even bigger problem: team success is measured according to channel-specific performance benchmarks.

 Getting past this obstacle requires a wholesale reevaluation of the primary business success metrics across marketing teams and adopting organization-wide metrics that promote collaboration and emphasize system-wide success.